borisghidaglia/kaggle-dsia/Readme.md

 ## Data Exploration, Cleaning and Engineering

 ### Data Exploration
-We will go through each column, one by one, and try to find out what we could do with each one.
+We will go through each interesting column, one by one, and try to find out what we could do with each one.
 But first, some general informations.

 #### NaNs overview